Raksha-17/Airbnb-JerseyCity-Case-Study/README.md

 ![Screenshot 2023-10-27 12 31 29 PM](https://github.com/Raksha-17/Airbnb-JerseyCity-Case-Study/assets/146487383/831d5062-0f0a-4390-aeb2-6f6fa9ee7d73)

 We can see that in some neighbourhoods superhosts aren't even charging as much as the regular ones (especially in the Ward E where properties are in demand and superhosts have high revenue potential
-- Maybe Airbnb should notify the hosts about it to help them price their properties right for more revenue
-- There's also the possibility that the regular hosts aren't attracting as many guests as they could because they are pricing their properties too expensive
-- Either way, it has something to do with Airbnb helping their hosts with pricing

 * Next, let's look at ratings for superhosts vs regular hosts - what are superhosts doing right?